till213/SkyDolly/src/Plugin/src/Import/IgcImport/doc/README.md

 Not counting the last CRLF, a B record line includes 35 bytes for its basic data, plus those for extra characters that are defined in the I Record such as Fix Accuracy (FXA).

-The required basic data is: UTC, WGS84latitude, WGS84 longitude, fix validity, pressure altitude , GNSS altitude with respect to the WGS84 Ellipsoid.
+The required basic data is: UTC, WGS84 latitude, WGS84 longitude, fix validity, pressure altitude , GNSS altitude with respect to the WGS84 Ellipsoid.

 The format of the basic data, with extra spaces for clarity, is: